-School district taxes are levied by the various school districts on September 1 and are payable in two installments.
+School district taxes are levied by the various school districts on September 1 and are payable in two installments (for the 2019-2020 school year: September 16, 2019 and March 15, 2020).
 Taxes are collected by the districts during the months of September and October after which the collection of school taxes becomes the County's responsibility.
 Pursuant to the Real Property Tax Law, the County is required to pay each school district the amount of their uncollected taxes within ten days after receiving the statement of unpaid school district taxes.
 Wholly uncollected taxes are relevied on the ensuing year's County tax roll.
 Taxpayers, who elect to pay school district taxes in two installments, must pay the second installment to the Commissioner of Finance by March 15.